How to Run the New Hire Onboarding Process Remotely?

 Definition of Pre-boarding: Pre-boarding is a process of engaging with your new hires between the time they accept your offer and their first day.

 The pre-boarding process is even more crucial for the remote employees as it helps in making them comfortable in communicating remotely with everyone in the company.
-It also helps you in getting through many tedious onboarding processes quickly.
+It also helps you to get through many tedious onboarding processes quickly.
 Here is a checklist to follow to pre-board your remote employees

 - Send an email congratulating and welcoming them to their new company.